phipalibunao/CS3_2ndQtr_K18_K21/README.md

 The journalist investigates the bridge collapse and discovers a photo of a figure on the bridge the night before.
 Although there are other leads, fear from their editor pushes them to choose the most sensational one, the photo.
 That story becomes the headline, accusing someone of sabotage.
+In the canon story, this false version is what the public believes, leading to the bad ending.
-If the player finds every clue, they learn the figure was actually an engineer trying to fix the damage in secret.
+If the player finds every clue, they uncover the truth that the figure was actually an engineer trying to fix the damage in secret.
 He was ordered not to, and when caught, he did not have time to finish the repairs.
 The bridge still collapses.

+**True Clue:** Maintenance was due for weeks.
+**False Clue:** A shadowy figure seen on the bridge, suggesting sabotage.

 ---